rehierl/node-tree-outliner/3-0-0-associations.md

 * `(s declared-by sn)` is true, if `(sn declared s)` is true

 An algorithm has knowledge of a section as soon as its sectioning node is being entered.
-That is, because a sectioning always (i.e. unconditionally) declares a new section.
+That is, because a sectioning node always (i.e. unconditionally) declares a new section.
 And because of that, any new section must be added to the set of sections `S` as soon as its sectioning node is entered.
-The set of sections `S` therefore represents the set of known sections.
+This set of sections therefore represents the set of known sections.

 In general, and from that point on, any subsequent node must be associated with the new and any other known section.
 Consequently, any node potentially belongs